tiffany-wuuu/tiffany-wuuu-github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Tiffany's work focuses on how early childhood education policies can improve opportunities for underserved communities.
-Her current strands of research focus on early childhood policies, particularly childcare subsidies and the teacher workforce, and school choice.
+Tiffany's work focuses on how education policies can improve opportunities for underserved communities.
+Her current strands of research focus on early childhood policies, particularly childcare subsidies and the teacher workforce, and K-12 school choice.
 She uses causal inference and qualitative methodologies and works with community partners in research-practice partnership settings to help advance shared knowledge and support local communities.
 {style="text-align: justify;"}